madussault/FlaskyPress/README.md

-FlaskyPress is a basic blogging application written in python and powered by the Flask framework.
-The project was started to learn back-end web development.
+FlaskyPress is a simple blogging platform built with Python and the Flask framework, created as a learning project for back-end web development.

  To see a live demo of the application click [here.](https://www.madussault.dev/demos/flaskypress/)